skuqre/nikke-font-generator/src/pages/update-log.md

 - added the ability to include/exclude the bottom right arrow that appears when lines finish in-game
 - reduced the opacity of the watermark (less noticeable but obvious when looking at it properly)
+- added the ability to include/exclude the top right dialogue controls

 <br>